-The charger has been switched off via its VE.Direct port.
+The charger has been switched off via its remote on/off terminal or VE.Direct port.

 Note that in systems with lithium batteries together with an external BMS, it is typical for the solar charger to be switched on or off as needed.
 This happens when the BMS turns off the charger due to full batteries or low temperatures (below ~5°C).
 Charging automatically resumes when the batteries are discharged or have warmed up.